suraj-navagire/techDoc/collectionFramework/readme.txt

                     1. Manipulation is fast as compared with array list as no bits shift needed
                     2. Good memory utilization
                     3. Insertion at specific index is fast
-                    4. It can act as list and dequeue as it implements both interfaces
+                    4. It can act as list and deque (deque is queue) as it implements both interfaces
                     5. Deletion at specific index is fast
                     6. Insertion order is preserved.